enjeck/mastra-ai-agent/blog.md

 # Building an AI IT/HR Support Agent with Mastra.ai, Slack, and Okta

 In the modern workplace, IT and HR support teams are often overwhelmed with repetitive requests: "I forgot my password," "Can I join the Engineering group?", "How do I reset my MFA?".
 These are simple questions that take up valuable time.

-We thought about how we could have a tireless, intelligent agent living right in Slack (or whatever platform our team already uses), to handle these requests.
-We built an AI agent using Mastra.ai to do this by connecting it to an identity provider (Okta, in this case).
+We wanted to build a tireless, intelligent agent that lived right in Slack to handle these requests.
+In this post, we'll walk through how we built an IT support agent using Mastra, Okta, and Slack.

+Let's dive in!

 ## Target Workflows
 ![Some workflows](./screenshots/slack-usage.png)